ShaYmez/ambed-debian-installer/README.md

 ### How To Install:
-1. Have a Debian 9, 10 or 11 x86/ARM computer ready and up to date with a 64bit CPU architecture.
+1. Have a Debian 9, 10 or 11 x86/ARM computer ready and up to date with preferably a 64bit CPU.
+Script works with aarch64 and Ubuntu 21.10, tried and tested on ARM.
+(Pi-4)!!!
-2. Plug the AMBE vocoder chips into the server.
+3. Plug the AMBE vocoder chips into the server.
-3.
+4.
 ```sh
 git clone https://github.com/shaymez/ambed-debian-installer
 cd ambed-debian-installer